ChristalShaner/My-Easy-Animal-Quiz/README.md

 # My-Easy-Animal-Quiz
 This is my first Python project on GitHub!
-In it, you will find an interesting set of questions asking you about various wildlife!
+In it, you will find an interesting set of questions asking about various wildlife!
 Have fun!

 I began teaching myself Python3 about a year ago.
 I became drawn to the simplicity of it.